Wolf Creek Recovery is committed to delivering the highest quality care possible.

 EMDR is a psychotherapy treatment originally designed to alleviate the stress associated with traumatic experiences.
 Just as the body can heal from physical trauma, the brain can heal from emotional trauma.
 Wolf Creek Recovery highly recommends this treatment for those who have gone through adverse life experiences.

-EMDR therapy is a multi-phase treatment that combines eye movements with talk therapy.
+EMDR therapy is a multi-phase treatment that involves bi-lateral stimulation and works with the brains natural system of healing to resolve adverse experiences.
 You will target specific memories and process the disturbing feelings that come with them.
-The goal is to change the way you think about these traumatic experiences so that you can heal your wounds and reach improved emotional health.
+The goal is to reduce the pain of the trauma and change the thought process around these experiences.

 Rational Emotive Behavior Therapy (REBT)